ASafdari/activPAL-Portfolio/README.md

 [Read more](pages/predictive-analytics/model-training.md)

 ### Evaluating a model
 For the linear regression models I have used 5-fold cross validation to try and improve the model.
-Moreover, I ran the model on test set.
-Finally, as a team we compared the results of the regression models
+Moreover, I take a look at the test set scores.

 [Read more](pages/predictive-analytics/model-evaluation.md)